harsh-coder-desgin/Food-Delivery-app-/README.md

 ![Screenshot 2025-05-04 205220](https://github.com/user-attachments/assets/12993190-8b9b-41a9-9747-605123295391)

-26. Incorrect Password Error
+26. Incorrect Password Error:
 If the user enters a valid email but an incorrect password, an error message is displayed.

 ![Screenshot 2025-05-04 205511](https://github.com/user-attachments/assets/06e39aaf-260b-4257-8cd5-380cbbd9b803)

-27.Unregistered Email Error
+27.Unregistered Email Error:
 If a user tries to log in with an email that isn’t registered, an appropriate error is shown.

 ![Screenshot 2025-05-04 205535](https://github.com/user-attachments/assets/524dbf2d-0a56-46a2-a852-209f9641c5ae)

-28.Successful Login
+28.Successful Login:
 If the entered credentials are correct, the user is redirected to the homepage.